payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 Job template - APIC configuration
 `````````````````````````````````

 This job template pushes all the configuration needed to setup a service graph on the APIC.
-We are setting up a 2 node ARM service graph.

 We are going to configure a 2 arm service graph to connect a F5 BIG-IP to a the Cisco APIC fabric

 Information about service graph => Cisco®Application Centric Infrastructure (Cisco ACI™) technology enables you to insert Layer 4 through Layer 7 (L4-L7) functions using a concept called a service graph.
 This document describes the service graph concept and how to design for service insertion using the service graph.